 If your home is equipped with a sump pump, you will most likely understand why keeping your sump pump in prime condition is so important.
 We at Montreal 5 Star plumbing install and repair sump pumps with the guarantee that your home will never flood.
 5 Star Plumbing offers sump pump installation and replacement of your existing system, don't hesitate to contact us at 514-316-1043 to eliminate future floods.

 A sump pump is commonly found in a home's basement and is used to remove water that has accumulated in a pit.
 Sump pumps send water away from a house to any place where it is no longer problematic, such as a municipal drain or a dry well.
 Our specialists at Montreal 5 Star Plumbing have up to date knowledge and skill regarding all facets of sump pump installation and operation.
 We give you the proper guidance and advise you on the type of sump pump that would best suit your property.
 Furthermore we will install your sump pump with the care and precision offered by our professional plumbers.

-Common sump pump problems include, but are not limited, to:
+Common sump pump problems include: